Pinterest

 Ready to bake some cookies?

-Here's one of my best oatmeal cookie recipes, aka Haferflockenplätzchen, by far.
+Here's one of my favorite oatmeal cookie recipes, aka Haferflockenplätzchen, by far.
 This is an old-fashioned German oatmeal cookie recipe that is easy to make and it tastes so similar to the ones my Mutti used to make.

 With the added apricots, they aren't just typical - they're extra-ordinary!